ppy/osu-wiki/wiki/Community/Mappers_Guild/en.md

 Each quest has its own party[^party] size/rank specifications, price[^price] to accept, and deadline.
 All members of a party must pay the listed price to accept the quest.
 Prices are usually higher for quests that only require one beatmap.

 Quests will automatically expire after 3 months of inactivity.
-Any user can re-open quests by spending their available pool of Mappers' Guild points.
+Any user can reopen quests by spending their available pool of Mappers' Guild points.

 Quest participation is not required for members of the Mappers' Guild.
 If a user wants to, they may create beatmaps alone to earn rewards.